 These plans are typically up to 50% less costly than traditional health insurance plans without an Obamacare subsidy.
 But they also have some different features and requirements.

-But if you are in good health with no pre-existing conditions, and you earn too much to get an Obamacare subsidy, these plans can be a great match.
+But if you are healthy with no pre-existing conditions, and you earn too much for an Obamacare subsidy, these plans can work well.

 Learn More: JHS Community Healthshare: The Best Catastrophic Health Share Plan On The Market